 Aside from the sheer spectacle of the place, there are some great deals to be had on fish, meat and veggies, as well as your traditional Japanese staples—rice, pickles etc. If you speak even a little Japanese, expect to be quizzed by a chatty local old-timer or two!

-If you’re keen to experience it outside of public hours, this bundle combines a stay at Andon Ryokan with a tour of Adachi Fish Market.
-That means inside access to the regular early morning tuna auctions.
-The fish aren’t always as big or as prestigious as you might see at the new Toyosu Market, but in exchange you can expect to be a lot closer to the action and a lot less crowded by tourists.
+If you’re looking for a place to stay that allows you to get there early, you can stay at the nearby Andon Ryokan.
+The fish at Adachi Market aren’t always as big or as prestigious as you might see at the new Toyosu Market, but in exchange you can expect to be a lot closer to the action and a lot less crowded by tourists.

 Sawanoya Ryokan, Nezu